 Join the global collaboration community of 30,165 professionals from business, government and civil society working together on the world’s most pressing challenges.

-The impact of the COVID-19 pandemic on the world of world has been devastating, particularly for impoverished countries with weak or non-existent health care and social protections and insufficient fiscal space to help struggling businesses.
+The impact of the COVID-19 pandemic has been devastating, particularly for impoverished countries with weak or non-existent health care and social protections and insufficient fiscal space to help struggling businesses.

 The Ethiopian garment sector provides but one example of the challenges manufacturers and workers are facing during the COVID-19 crisis.
 Ethiopia has significantly decreased poverty, with the garment sector playing a key role in this success; nonetheless, 24 percent of people continued to live in poverty as of 2015/2016.
 As the pandemic spread, global fashion brands slashed orders, leading to widespread factory closures with devastating impacts for Ethiopian manufacturers.
 Finding from 20 semi-structured interviews ILO conducted with factory managers indicate that capacity utilization decreased an average of 30%; 45% reported cancelled or reduced orders due to COVID-19-related disruptions; and 30% reported that lack of access to raw materials has contributed to a production slowdown.
 For companies that are able to continue operations, drastically reduced capacity in bus services has made it more difficult for workers to get to the factories; and business costs have increased due to additional PPE equipment and hand sanitizer.
 One-fifth of the surveyed managers have already reduced the working hours for employees and half say employee layoffs are likely to follow.
 Locally owned firms have been hardest hit.